Mobile background hero image

 institutions have been counseled by ACTA on matters of cost effectiveness, financial governance, and institutional spending.
 See ACTA’s one-of-a-kind higher education financial analysis tool: HowCollegesSpendMoney.com.

-institutions representing over three million students, encouraged by ACTA, reaffirmed their commitment to free speech on campus by adopting the Chicago Principles on Freedom of Expression.
+institutions and systems representing nearly four million students, encouraged by ACTA, reaffirmed their commitment to free speech on campus by adopting the Chicago Principles on Freedom of Expression or a policy of institutional neutrality.

 256